LeChatMG/acnhbeginners/walkthrough/day 1.md

 ![Fruit Trees](/acnhbeginners/assets/fruittrees.png)

-- After you place your tent and your villagers have theirs placed, Tom nook will give you some tasks to learn how to gather materials.
+- After you place your tent and your villagers have theirs placed, Tom Nook will give you some tasks to learn how to gather materials.
 You will need to collect **10 tree branches** and some fruit!
   - Press "A" while facing a tree to shake it.
 If there is fruit on the tree, then the fruit will fall down.
 If there isn't, then branches, wasps, or coins have a chance of falling out of the tree.
 Press "Y" to pick up things on the ground.

 ## Party time + naming your island